Symplectic semi-characteristics: Introduction

 By Example \ref{weak replacement of the euler char}, the opposite direction of Corollary \ref{vanishing theorem} is not true.
 This is different from the Euler characteristic of the de Rham cohomology of $M$.

-In addition, although we use the symplectic form $\omega$ to define $k(M,\omega)$, the nondegenerate vector field always exists and is independent of the symplectic structure.
-Thus, we have: \begin{corollary} Once we can assign symplectic forms to a $4n$-dimensional closed manifold, the definition of $k(M,\omega)$ is independent of the choices of symplectic forms. \end{corollary}
+In addition, although we use the symplectic form $\omega$ to define $\kappa(M,\omega)$, the nondegenerate vector field always exists and is independent of the symplectic structure.
+Thus, we have: \begin{corollary} The definition of $\kappa(M,\omega)$ is independent of the chosen symplectic form. \end{corollary}

-\begin{remark}\normalfont The symplectic semi-characteristic can be defined for any closed symplectic manifold.
+\begin{remark}\normalfont The definition of the symplectic semi-characteristic can be assigned to any closed symplectic manifold without assuming that $\dim M = 4n$.
 However, by Example \ref{counter example 2}, the counting formula does not work when the dimension is $4n+2$.
 Thus, the $(4n+2)$-dimensional part of Question \ref{main question} is still open. \end{remark}

 This paper is organized as follows.
-In Section \ref{clifford actions and operators section}, we review Clifford actions and find a skew-adjoint operator so that $k(M,\omega)$ equals the Atiyah-Singer mod 2 index of this operator.
+In Section \ref{clifford actions and operators section}, we review Clifford actions and find a skew-adjoint operator so that $\kappa(M,\omega)$ equals the Atiyah-Singer mod 2 index of this operator.
 In Section \ref{Symplectic Witten deformation section}, we carry out necessary analytic details about this operator.
 In Section \ref{Counting formula section}, we prove Theorem \ref{counting formula theorem} based on these analytic details.
-In Section \ref{Examples section}, we give some examples.
+In Section \ref{Examples section}, we give some examples and further discussions.

 \textbf{Acknowledgments}.
-I want to thank my supervisor \professor Xiang Tang for introducing me the analytic way in the symplectic Morse theory and offering practical suggestions to simplify several steps.
-Also, I want to thank \professor Li-Sheng Tseng for mentioning the relations between mapping cone complexes and odd sphere bundles, and \doctor David Clausen for his talk on the symplectic Morse inequalities.
-Meanwhile, I want to thank \professor Yi Lin for pointing out the influences of the K\"ahler condition, and \professor Christopher Seaton for inquiring the relations between the Euler characteristic and the symplectic semi-characteristic.
-Finally, I want to thank our Department of Mathematics for providing the financial support.
+I want to thank my PhD supervisor \professor Xiang Tang for introducing me the analytic method in the symplectic Morse theory and offering practical suggestions to simplify several steps.
+Also, I want to thank \professor Li-Sheng Tseng for mentioning the relations between mapping cone complexes and odd sphere bundles, and \doctor David Clausen for his talk on the symplectic Morse inequality.
+Meanwhile, I want to thank \professor Yi Lin for pointing out the influences of the K\"ahler condition, and \professor Christopher Seaton for asking about the relations between the classical Euler characteristic and the symplectic semi-characteristic.
+Furthermore, I want to thank the anonymous referees for the helpful comments and suggestions on mathematics and writing.
+Finally, I want to thank Washington University in St. Louis for supporting my PhD study during the completion of this project.